DegeneratorXx/Python-Concurrency-Impl/README.md

 ## Key Learning Outcomes

-After working through these notebooks, you'll understand:
+After working through these examples, you'll understand:

 1. **Threading vs Asyncio**: When to use each approach
 2. **Async/await syntax**: Modern Python asynchronous programming
-3. **Event loops**: How asyncio manages concurrent operations
+3. **Concurrency patterns**: Tasks, gather, and task groups
+4. **Synchronization**: Locks, semaphores, and events
+5. **Race conditions**: How to identify and prevent them
-4. **Performance benefits**: Real timing comparisons for both approaches
+6. **Performance benefits**: Real timing comparisons for both approaches
-5. **Library ecosystem**: Threading works with any library, asyncio needs async libraries
-6. **Resource usage**: Memory and CPU differences between approaches
-7. **Debugging strategies**: Different debugging approaches for each method

 ## 📊 Performance Highlights